5 Best Free BioRender Alternatives in 2026 (For Science Illustrations)

 Verdict: If you need a free, easy-to-use tool for general science visuals, Canva for Education should be your first stop.

-2. ConceptViz — Best for AI-Generated Cell Diagrams
+2. ConceptViz — Best for AI-Generated Science Diagrams

-ConceptViz takes a completely different approach: instead of dragging and dropping icons, you simply describe what you need, and AI generates a professional diagram for you.
+ConceptViz takes a revolutionary approach: instead of dragging icons, describe what you need and AI creates it.
+No design skills required.

 Best For: